allpassportstamps/allpassportstamps.github.io/_posts/2022-05-18-Ecuador-Equator-Walk.md

 ### Otavalo

-Otavalo is in the Andean highlands, and I went with a tour group to visit.
-A crafts person shared with the bus their textiles and sang a traditional song for us.
+Otavalo is in the Andean highlands, and I visited with a tour group.
+A crafts person taught us about their textiles and sang a traditional song for us.

 The market had quite a few crafts and I was glad to see the indigenous groups in Ecuador thriving.